Arafat245/shelterVim/README.markdown

 > see vimrc file
 > Vundle Plugin manager is used
 > you can also use pathogen too ! :)
+> Please Install Latest version of Vim using Package manager

 ## Extra